weavedb/wao/README.md

 const { id } = await ar.transfer(amount, to)
 ```

-You can set a jwk to the 3rd parameter as a sender, otherwise the sender is `ar.jwk`.
+You can set a jwk to the 3rd parameter as a sender.
+Otherwise, the sender is `ar.jwk`.

 ```js
 const { id } = await ar.transfer(amount, to, jwk)